mvince33/food-sales-predictions/README.md

 # Boost sales by focusing on products and stores that are underperforming.
-## Data was analyzed to see which products and outlets were generating the most sales.
-A machine learing model was constructed to predict sales at on outlet based on aspects of the outlet and products sold.
+## Data visualizations show trends in outlets sales.
+A machine learning model predicts sales at each outlet.

 **Michael Vincent**:

 ### Business problem:

-Here is where you state the business problem you were trying to solve
+Data was analyzed to see which outlets and

 ### Data: